 Notes on Jedox connections:

-- The active connection is used for the Modeler in Jedox Excel Add-in.
+- The active connection is used for several features in Jedox Excel Add-in, including Modeler, Import Wizard, and Data-Driven Modeling.

 - When updating from a Jedox version older than 2018.2, Excel attempts to convert existing connections.
 If the OLAP and Web connection have the same name (e.g. when they point to a Jedox Cloud), the Jedox Connection Wizard will merge these into a single connection.
 If the OLAP and Web connections have different names, the new connection will only work for the OLAP dialogs, such as Paste View, but not for the complete functionality of a Web connection, because there cannot be set an active connection to Jedox Web (see next section).